-An anesthesia assistant is a qualified professional who works under the supervision of licensed anesthesiologists before, during, and after a patient’s treatments.
-Hence, he is an important member of the medical team that helps with patient care.
+An anaesthesia assistant is a qualified professional who works under the supervision of licensed anesthesiologists before, during, and after a patient’s treatment.
+Hence, he is an important medical team member that helps with patient care.

-Working as an anesthesia assistant can be difficult, but it can also be lucrative and satisfying.
-Knowing what to expect in terms of salary, responsibilities, and career outlook will help you decide if this is the perfect career for you.
+Working as an anaesthesia assistant can be difficult, but it can also be lucrative and satisfying.
+Knowing what to expect regarding salary, responsibilities, and career outlook will help you decide if this career suits you.

 What does an Anesthesia Assistant do?